zenbuterin/zenbuterin/README.md

 👨‍💻 Smart contract tinkerer | DApp builder | Web3 enjoyer
 🔗 On-chain by day, off-chain by night
-🧠 There is nothing more exciting than being smart.
+🧠 There is nothing more exciting than being smart
+🌐 Interested at distributed system, decentralized and crypto

 ## 🛠 Tech Stack